xenomorpheus/DIDS/README.txt

 Welcome to DIDS.

-TL;DR
-DIDS is used to find possible duplicates in images.
+As its name suggests, this software is used to find possible duplicates in images.

-More details...

 DIDS is multi-threaded, forking and has several optimisation techniques built in.
 DIDS listens for up to a 100 client connections over the network, either IPv4 or IPv6.